Typhon: Set

 From apparently as early as Hecataeus of Miletus (c.
 550 BC), Typhon was identified with Set, the Egyptian god of chaos and storms.
 This syncretization with Egyptian mythology can also be seen in the story, apparently known as early as Pindar, of Typhon chasing the gods to Egypt, and the gods transforming themselves into animals.
 Such a story arose perhaps as a way for the Greeks to explain Egypt's animal-shaped gods.
 Herodotus also identified Typhon with Set, making him the second to last divine king of Egypt.
 Herodotus says that Typhon was deposed by Osiris' son Horus, whom Herodutus equates with Apollo (with Osiris being equated with Dionysus), and after his defeat by Horus, Typhon was "supposed to have been hidden" in the "Serbonian marsh" (identified with modern Lake Bardawil) in Egypt.

 Confused with the Giants

 Typhon bears a close resemblance to an older generation of descendants of Gaia, the Giants.
-They, like their younger brother Typhon after them, challenged Zeus for supremacy of the cosmos, were (in later representations) shown as snake-footed, and end up buried under volcanos.
+They, like their younger brother Typhon after them, challenged Zeus for supremacy of the cosmos, were (in later representations) shown as snake-footed, and end up buried under volcanoes.

 While distinct in early accounts, in later accounts Typhon was often considered to be one of the Giants.
 The Fabulae (c.
-2nd century AD), a Latin handbook of mythology, includes Typhon in its list of Giants, while the Roman poet Horace (65 – 8 BC), mentions Typhon, along with the Giants Mimas, Porphyrion, and Enceladus, as together battling Athena, during the Gigantomachy.
+2nd century AD), a Latin handbook of mythology, includes Typhon in its list of Giants, while the Roman poet Horace (65 BC – 8 BC), mentions Typhon, along with the Giants Mimas, Porphyrion, and Enceladus, as together battling Athena, during the Gigantomachy.
 The Astronomica, attributed to the 1st-century AD Roman poet and astrologer Marcus Manilius, and the late 4th-century early 5th-century Greek poet Nonnus, also consider Typhon to be one of the Giants.